jariperttunen/eughgsummary/USAGE.md

 + -c: List of country acronyms separated by spaces.

 To define GWP to be used:
-+ --GW: possible values are AR4 (default, used in GHG) or AR5.
++ --GWP: possible values are AR4 (default, used in GHG) or AR5.

 ## Examples